Baltoli/project-docs/notes/log.md

   the end".
 * Fixed up a number of issues with the bibliography and sent the newer version of the dissertation back to Alan with some more comments.

+## 15/5/2017

+* Doing some reading and annotation of Zobel / dissertation to see if I cna improve anything.
+* Problem with Or / Xor diagnosed - not a soundness problem, as I won't end up accepting invalid programs (only rejecting valid ones).
+Should still fix by implementing a cross-product like composition of automata for inclusive or - the original paper has the exact construction, so I should be able to just translate it and write the extension up in the dissertation.
+* Would also be nice to clean up, document and test the FSM code as much as possible.
+* Also check up on argument-dependent "possibility" checking - what are the exact rules for when this works?
+* Possible that the SSA-name based method is too fragile and it would be best in the long run to just switch to a DI method now that we have a newer version of LLVM.
+* Completed a pretty thorough review of the dissertation, producing a lot of annotations to be worked on before my next meeting with Robert.
+* Separating the FSM library out into a "modern CMake" installable thing for now, as the compile times are otherwise a limiting factor.
+Also means that writing unit tests is easier.
+* Set up CI and a better build structure for the FSM library - next step is to add a cross product construction to it.